cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 * [terra-framework](https://github.com/cerner/terra-framework)
 * [terra-clinical](https://github.com/cerner/terra-clinical)

-Components along with their docs and tests are organized as individual packages that share similar tooling.
+Components, along with their docs and tests are organized as individual packages that share similar tooling.
 You can read more about the [directory structure of these components here](https://github.com/cerner/generator-terra-module#generated-package).

 ## Install Dependencies